Sousastep/SousaFX-rnbo-docs/docs/overview.md

 This window displays two limiters and six compressors

-- init
+- Initial Limiter

-	This limiter is immediately after the mic input and cuts the top off of all the attacks.
+	This limiter is immediately after the mic input and cuts the top off of all the attacks so that the compressors further down the chain don't have to work as hard.

 !!! note